sackn/diffeq/README.md

 - __PLTW Principles of Engineering__ (Grade -> A)
 - __PLTW Intro of Engineering__  (Grade -> A+)

+## Other Notable Projects

+### Vector Calculus from a High Schooler
+Wrote and published a book on Amazon which focues on vector calculus.

+### USACO (United States Computing Olympaid Gold)
+Competitive Data structure and algorithims.
+Gold is the second highest rank and represnts roughly the top 10-15%

 # Table Contents (Sections Grouped by Class)